 *Very, very important data often should be saved on different devices for backing up to avoid the similar unwanted data loss troubles.
 Keep this idea in mind well.

 While you click "Yes" to format this not formatted USB stick to restore its common use, Windows computer just says it cannot complete that format?
+Usually, you may quick format USB drive to repair the error.
+If you receive the error message after quick formatting it, you can try to full format it.
+PC still reports the same error message when you perform complete format on USB?
 OK!
 It sounds like your rude extraction has physically damaged your HP flash drive and makes it irrecoverable.
 If you do have rescued everything important out from this stick, just back it all up well on other devices and take this drive to some experts to see whether it is still repairable.
 Also do not try to save anything precious on this USB drive again to avoid worse data loss situations in the future.
 If it is really irreparable, do not feel sorry and buy another better one for the future day.
 Good luck!